chamatt/OpenGLBoxing3D/README.md

-# OpenGLBoxing2D
+# OpenGLBoxing3D
-A 2D boxing game made as the first project for my Computer Graphics class
+A 3D boxing game made as the second project for my Computer Graphics class

 # How to run